Python3pkg/PackageUtil/README.rst

 PackageUtil
 ===========

+Remaking this in the near future.
+It works but it isn't pretty.

 PackageUtil is a simple command line tool for OS X that rids you of the pain that is pkgutil.
 It can: